How to turn off Avast antivirus for Windows and Mac in 2025

 3. Toggle all shields back on.

-4. Confirm activation and wait for the “You’re protected” message.
+4. Confirm activation and wait for the “You’re protected” message. ou’ll also see alerts pop up confirming that shields are back on.

 Alternatively, if you disabled it from the system tray on Windows: